golmman/wfc_demo/README.md

 #### Output

-- `Wave`: matrix with target image size, initialized with a list of all `PatternPropagator` pixels for each entry
+- `Wave`: matrix with target image size, initialized with a list of all `PatternPropagator` pixel indices for each entry

 #### Description

 - create empty matrix
-- for each entry add the list of `PatternPropagator` pixels
+- for each entry add the list of `PatternPropagator` pixel indices

 ### Observe